Did you find this article useful?

 However, there are ways you can fill a pension shortfall.

 Life expectancy in the UK has also increased, with the ONS reporting that women can expect to live into their 80s or beyond.
-So any retirement income may need to stretch further over a longer period of time.
+So, any retirement income may need to stretch further over a longer period.
 This shouldn’t be underestimated.

 The earlier you start saving for your retirement, the more likely you are to: